ahmed-shariff/ahmed-shariff.github.io/_posts/2018-08-01-mlp_file_structure.md

 ---
 layout: post
 comments: true
-title: Breaking down the process of machine learning pipeline
+title: Practices I follow with the machine learning pipeline
-tags: ["deep learning", "NLP"]
+tags: ["deep learning"]
 tagline: While the ml-pipeline solves some of the problems I encounter, it doesn't solve all of them.
 Here I describe my process beyond the pipeline.
 ---